 Medium Light Levels Keep away from both full sun and dark places - somewhere between the two is perfect

 Regular Watering When the plants growing you must keep watering to keep the soil moist and damp.
 However it must never be "wet" or "soggy".

 Warm Temperatures This is a tropical plant that needs warm temperatures between 15°C (60°F) - 21°C (70 °F) all year round.

 Feeding Provide feed to the soil once or twice a month during Spring and Summer.

 Crispy brown leaf edges and poor Calathea growth

 This problem would be a classic case of low humidity.
-This plant demands warm and humid conditions pretty much constantly, if you don't provide this then the leaves will become tatty looking.
+These plants demand warm and humid conditions pretty much constantly, if you don't provide this then the leaves will quickly become tatty looking.
 Cut off the brown bits and improve its treatment going forward.

 Leaves curling and spotted, with lower yellow leaves

 Too little water i.e. underwatering.
 The soil needs to be kept moist for the majority of the time during the growing season.
-The only time it will forgive you for this is during the Winter when it has stopped growing, at any other time of the year these symptoms will appear.
+The only time it will forgive you for this is during the Winter when it has stopped growing, if you let the soil dry out at any other time of the year these type of symptoms will appear.